-For the purpose of taxation, 25 points result in 20% of market value and as 80% reduction in taxable value for the portion of land enrolled.
+For the purpose of taxation, 21 points result in 20% of market value and an 80% reduction in taxable value for the portion of land enrolled.
+If all contingent categories () are awarded, the property would qualify for a maximum of 26 points, which still results in a 20% of market value and an 80% reduction.